All Products

 PolarDB:CREATE PACKAGE

-The CREATE PACKAGE statement defines the specification of a package.
-A package is an encapsulated collection of related procedures, functions, and other program objects stored in a database.
-The package specification declares the objects.
-The package body defines the specific implementation of the objects.
+Use CREATE PACKAGE to define the specification of a package—a named collection of related procedures, functions, variables, constants, cursors, and other program objects stored in the database.
+The package specification declares what is publicly accessible; the package body provides the implementation.

 Syntax